Please Note: Policies are reviewed often and are subject to change.

-- A student enrolled at UA Little Rock who intends to enroll concurrently or a transient student at another accredited institution should obtain advance approval.
+- A student enrolled at UA Little Rock who intends to enroll concurrently or a transient student at another institutionally or regionally accredited institution should obtain advance approval.

-- A senior may participate in commencement exercises prior to the completion of all degree requirements if the student has:
+- A senior may participate in commencement exercises before the completion of all degree requirements if the student has:

 - A cumulative 2.0 grade-point average on all work attempted at UA Little Rock.

 - A cumulative 2.0 grade-point average in the academic major and in the academic minor.

 - No more than nine hours remaining to complete degree requirements.

 - Submitted a graduation application following prescribed procedures.
 See “Graduation Procedure” in the UA Little Rock Undergraduate Catalog.

 (Academic majors and colleges may specify more restrictive requirements which supersede these regulations and are detailed in the academic section of the catalog.)